 Everybody who knows the history of the medical marijuana movement knows that Dennis Peron started the San Francisco Cannabis Buyers Club in response to the AIDS epidemic circa 1990.
-Less well known is that it was also the beginning of the Prozac epidemic.
+It was also the beginning of the Prozac epidemic (which is less well known).
 Eli Lilly’s brilliant, pervasive marketing scheme would change how US Americans thought about “Depression,” and what constitutes a “serious illness,” and the “medical use” of drugs to improve mood.

 I was working at UCSF and writing “Notes From the City” for the Anderson Valley Advertiser.
 At one point I wanted to get Dennis’s take on Prozac and went over to his club on Church Street.
 (I went there rarely.
 I was afraid to share a joint with people with AIDS, but I didn’t want to hurt anybody’s feelings by not taking a hit.
 In ’96, when I started covering the Prop 215 campaign and hanging out at 1444 Market St., the club’s ultimate site, I would pinch a proffered joint ‘twixt thumb and forefinger so that it didn’t actually touch my precious lips as I drew in.
 After a while I gave up the awkward maneuver and started taking normal hits.)

 “Half the people I talk to are on Prozac,” said Dennis with amused astonishment.
 “I can almost always tell because they get so chattery.
 People who used to never say a word, suddenly they’re talking talking talking… ‘Are you on Prozac?’
 ‘I was but now I’m on Paxil…’” This is the context in which Dennis said, “In a country that pushes Prozac on shy teenagers, all marijuana use is medical.”
 It was a brilliant line that simultaneously questioned and exploited the definitions of illness that Big PhRMA and the medical establishment were promoting.
 Political jiu-jitsu!